Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 Chamberlain provides you with individualized support throughout your educational journey beginning with the admissions process.
 Check out the Net Price Calculator for an estimate of federal and institutional aid.

-Chamberlain admissions representatives will help you identify all your financing options, as well as help you apply for and get the financial assistance you need.
+Chamberlain admissions representatives will help you identify all your financing options, as well as help you apply for and obtain financial assistance.

-More than 80% of Chamberlain students receive some form of financial aid.
+In 2016-2017, more than 90% of Chamberlain students received some form of financial aid.
 Financial aid is available in the form of federal and private loans, scholarships, grants and work-study to those who qualify.

 The 3-Year Bachelor of Science in Nursing program is available at 20 locations across the country